Willo Perron

 WP

-Just vibes.
-I’d go out to shops, restaurants, concerts, clubs, and street-cast the ads.
-I’d literally just point to someone and be like you.
-People came from all sorts of places, but it was fun—we knew exactly what it was meant to be.
+I’d go out to shops, restaurants, concerts, clubs—and street-cast the ads.
+I’d literally point at someone and go: you.
+People came from everywhere, but we knew what it was.
 It wasn’t reliant on a committee signing things off.

 EO

 Did you understand that you were a creative director?
-I know you’ve said the term didn’t exist for you, but what was it like negotiating that kind of work at the time?
+I know you’ve said the term didn’t exist for you then, but what was it like negotiating that kind of work at the time?

 WP

 It was madness.
-I had these really interesting patrons who liked my work.
+I had these really interesting patrons who believed in my work.
 Your generation is savvier—you have more ownership in what you do.
-But at that time, just the idea that I could design and make a living was crazy.
-To be paid to come up with ideas all day, that was enough.
+Back then, just the idea that I could design and make a living felt radical.
+To be paid to come up with ideas all day—that was enough.
 I wasn’t trying to get rich.
-If I could live a decent life and do this thing I’m passionate about, I’d won.
-For it to become lucrative later wasn’t even in the cards.
-You don’t start playing music because you want to be famous.
+If I could live decently and do the thing I loved, I’d won.
+The idea that it might become lucrative later wasn’t even part of the equation.
+You don’t start making music because you want to be famous.
 I guess some people do, but not many.

 EO